sangaelee/Enjoy-Movie-V1/README.md

 This allows users to discover the most popular movies,Top rated movies.
 User also can search movies by name what they want.
 ## Features
-* Show the current popular movies
+* Show the current popular movies and details of that
 * Show the top-rated movies
 * Search the movie you want